Archive for the ‘Auto-Attendant’ Category

 So we’ve placed you in a queue.

-Monday I was looking at the features of a customer’s phone system at the manufacturer’s website, and they had this to say about their On-Hold message:
+Recently I was researching the features of a customer’s phone system at the manufacturer’s website, and the manufacturer had this to say about its On-Hold message:

-The InterStellar Phone System (name changed to protect the guilty.
-C.H.) gives you the opportunity to have music playing while a caller is on hold.
+The InterStellar Phone System gives you the opportunity to have music playing while a caller is on hold.
 Best of all you can insert interruptions during each recording in order to play a message.

-You’ve experienced this.
-You’re On-Hold, listening to the music or messaging, when all the sudden “click”, the music is interuppted, and hope springs up within you that your call is going to be answered.
-Only to have your hopes dashed by the message: “Your call is important to us, please continue to hold”.
+You’ve experienced this kind of On-Hold situation whether or not you remember it.
+You’re On-Hold, listening to the music or messaging, when all the sudden “click.”
+The music is interrupted, and hope springs up within you that your call is going to be answered.
+Only to have your hopes dashed by the message, “Your call is important to us; please continue to hold.”

-I was On-Hold with a company last week that interrupted their On-Hold music every 10 seconds with this!
+I was On-Hold with a company last week that interrupted its On-Hold music with this reminder that I was On-Hold every ten seconds!
 Never do this to your callers.

 Just because you use an Auto-Attendant doesn’t mean it has to be a poor caller experience.

-Want to know what your caller experience is like?
-Why don’t you try our Caller Experience Evaluation?
-It’s like climbing inside your customer’s head, and hearing your business from their perspective.
+Want to know what your caller’s experience is like?
+Try a Caller Experience Evaluation service.
+It’s like climbing inside your customer’s head and hearing your business from his perspective.
 Very informative!

 Don’t give your callers the run-around.